deadc0de6/catcli/README.md

 the catalog like for example `the blue disk in my office`.
 The `-u` switch tells catcli to also store (and calculate) the total size of each directory.

+## Index archive files

+Catcli is able to index and explore the content of archive files.
+Following archive formats are supported: tar, tar.gz, tar.xz, lzma, tar.bz2, zip

+See the [archive example](#archive-example) for more.

 ## Walk indexed files with ls